Leaderboard

 8 points

-and you think...hmmm...that might work.
+2. and you think...hmmm...that might work.
 Was tidying my stock of Hyper parts up, seperating and putting together complete assemblies just to see what I had after I got everything unpacked following a recent house move.
 Shocks, wheels, a load of parts...
 I also had my brushless converted one out on the table as I was thinking about a rework of it's component layout.
 Was looking at the bits all together, comparing the steering setups..... when I also found this....which I had put together a little while back.
 It's made up from 2 spare Hyper 7 diff cases, with the mating surfaces cleaned up, and a slice out for a shock tower.
 Basically...it's a pass through diff for a 6 wheel drive setup.
 I plan to make a tube to replace the driveshaft cups to link the pinions together...
 Now I want to build this....
-I mean...everyone should have a 6 weheel drive 4 wheel steer buggy.... right?6 points
+I mean...everyone should have a 6 weheel drive 4 wheel steer buggy.... right?

 6 points